ucf-icorps/i-corps-left-hand-syllabus/chapter2/pre-class.md

 Prepare a presentation to present your channel partners:

-* Slide 1: Title slide.
+* Slide 1: Title slide

 * Slide 2: Business Model Canvas with different Customer Segments shown in different colors